Announcements

 Through Christ, and with Christ, and in Christ, all honor and glory are yours, Almighty God and Father, in the unity of the Holy Spirit, for ever and ever.
 Amen.

-As our Savior Christ has taught us, we are bold to say,
+And now, as our Savior Christ has taught us, we are bold to say,

 Our Father, who art in heaven, hallowed be thy Name,